Director – Residential Program

 - Supervises and assists in the operations of the academic, cultural, social, residential, business, and student activities aspects of the program.

 - Operates the SIG program in accordance with the mission and philosophy of the Summer Institute for the Gifted.

 - Supervises and directs all staff in a professional and appropriate manner.

-- Communicates general and significant issues to their Program Director.
+- Communicates general and significant issues to assigned Program Director.

 - Ensures the successful operation of SIG by coordinating and cooperating with the host facility staff and senior staff members (Deans), according to preferred channel of communication by campus.

 - Interacts with students and staff informally on a regular basis to develop an understanding and awareness of their individual academic levels, social, and emotional needs.